 - Job boards, including Indeed, Monster, and more specialized websites

 - Job fairs and campus visits

-There’s no need to feel overwhelmed with all your recruiting options—building a recruitment process flowchart can help you track your recruiting sources, including the process for different schools and platforms, to make sure you look at a diverse pool of candidates.
+There’s no need to feel overwhelmed with all your recruiting options—a recruitment process flowchart will help you track your recruiting sources to make sure you consider a diverse pool of candidates.
 Plus, you will be able to note who is responsible for each channel.

-65% of recruiters claim that the biggest challenge of hiring is a shortage of talent.
-But before you spend a lot of time and effort tracking down new candidates, consider that the best candidate might already work at your company.
+Before you spend time and effort tracking down new candidates, consider that the best candidate might already work at your company.
 Internal recruitment is much more efficient and cost-effective, plus it encourages employees to excel in their current positions with the hope of promotion.

-Has your business done enough to let current employees know about new opportunities?
+Has your business done enough to educate current employees about opportunities?
 For example, HR could send a regular email with new openings, and supervisors could suggest career paths to their team members during one-on-one conversations.

 Similarly, your current employees could be your best source for bringing in new candidates.
-According to JobVite, 10% of referral applicants are hired as opposed to 1% of all applicants, and many companies have noted higher retention and lower cost per hire with referrals.
-Establish an employee referral program, typically a bonus if the candidate is hired, to encourage employees to look through your listings and contact colleagues who would be a good match.
+According to JobVite, referred applicants are 15x more likely to receive a job offer.
+Establish an employee referral program, typically with a bonus if the candidate is hired, to encourage employees to look through job listings and contact colleagues who would be a good match.

 4. Review applicants

-- Compare the candidate’s resume and other materials to the job description you wrote.
+- Compare the candidate’s resume and other materials to the job description.
 Does this person’s prior job experience and skills line up with the essential requirements?

 - Look at the time spent in previous roles.
 Does the candidate’s history demonstrate progression and drive or a tendency to bounce from job to job?